exograph/exograph/docs/docs/deployment/flyio.md

 The command creates a `fly.toml` file in the current directory.
 You can edit it to customize the deployment.
 For example, you can change the number of instances, the regions, etc. See the [Fly.io documentation](https://fly.io/docs/reference/configuration/) for more details.

 Similarly, it creates a `Dockerfile.fly` in the current directory.
 You can edit it to customize the Docker image.
 For example, you can add more dependencies, set up the timezone, etc. See the [Docker documentation](https://docs.docker.com/engine/reference/builder/) for more details.
-It also creates `Dirverfile.fly.builder` to simplify secrets management (see [Fly secret management](https://fly.io/docs/reference/build-secrets/#automate-the-inclusion-of-build-secrets-using-an-ephemeral-machine) for more information).
-You are unlikely to edit it.

 It also gives a step-by-step guide to deploying the application.
 We will follow those instructions.